Our 2019/20 business plan supports the delivery of Social Services in Scotland: A shared vision and strategy 2015-2020.

 Building on the work of last year, the service will provide a 'one-stop search' across a number of sector websites.
 The search is currently available across Iriss, SSSC, Care Inspectorate, Social Work Scotland, CCPS and CYCJ.

-This work will include basic training on using improvement methodology and implementation science in social services; the production of an improvement toolkit and improvement clinics; and consultancy-style support to organisations who are carrying out improvement projects
+This work will include basic training on use of evidence to support improvement; the production of an improvement toolkit; and consultancy-style support to organisations who are carrying out improvement projects.

 Workshops to promote resources